m3m0r7/php-deferrable/readme.md

 Hello World
 ```

-And it can be changed the parameter value in `defer` with reference.
+And it can be changed the parameter value in `defer` function with reference.

 ```php
 use function PHPDeferrable\defer;